James Graham Somerville

-James Graham Somerville AM (12 July 1915 – 21 May 2014) was a conservationist, pacifist, economist, and environmentalist.
+James Graham Somerville AM (12 July 1915 – 21 May 2014) was an Australian conservationist, pacifist, and environmentalist.

 Early years

 Jim Somerville was born in Murwillumbah, NSW, the middle child of Reverend James Herbert Somerville and Margaret Somerville (née Pollock).
 He was educated at various schools around NSW as his father moved with the Methodist Church.
 In 1933 he did the Leaving Certificate at Fort Street Boys High School describing himself as "an indifferent scholar".

 He was unable to find work in the Depression and studied at the Metropolitan Business College graduating as dux in 1934.
 He studied at night for some years and qualified as an Accountant and Company Secretary.

-In the late 1930s Somerville joined the Coast and Mountain Bush Walking Club.
-Somerville later described it as a great and welcome revelation to find that other people shared his great love of the Australian bush.
+In the late 1930s, Somerville joined the Coast and Mountain Bush Walking Club.

 At the same time Somerville also joined Peace Pledge Union and War Resisters' International as he was increasingly leaning towards strong pacifist views.
 When conscription was introduced in 1939 he was refused registration as a conscientious objector.
 At the same time increasing pressure to sign up was being applied by his father's parishioners.
 So in 1942, aged 27, he left Sydney and went to North Queensland hoping to avoid embarrassment for his family should he be arrested and possibly imprisoned.
-Due to what he called "bureaucratic ineptitude" Somerville escaped arrest and returned to Sydney. where he finally won an appeal in the District Court to be registered as a conscientious objector in 1943.

 Marriage

-In June 1943 he attended a pacifist weekend at Point Clare near Gosford where he met a 21-year-old trainee nurse from Bemboka on the far south coast of NSW.
+In June 1943, he attended a pacifist weekend at Point Clare near Gosford where he met a 21-year-old trainee nurse from Bemboka on the far south coast of NSW.
 Her name was Brenda Alcock who was working at Royal Prince Alfred Hospital at the time.
 They married on 23 March 1945.

 Qantas

-On 20 October 1947 Somerville joined Qantas as Estimates Officer and stayed with Qantas for 30 years.
+On 20 October 1947, Somerville joined Qantas as Estimates Officer and stayed with Qantas for 30 years.
 By the time he retired in 1976 aged 60 he was Financial Projects Manager.
 During this time he did many economic studies and some of these are in the National Archives.
 John Gunn quoted Somerville extensively in his history of Qantas, High Corridors.